-Ireland the Food Island
+Ireland the Seafood Island

 “You can’t separate the artisan food business in Ireland from our geography… our landscape is at the heart of what we create.
 What we have in Ireland is wonderful raw material and we have the skills to bring those raw materials on, through husbandry”

 It’s extremely important to us to source the best quality locally from a sustainable supply.
-From 1982 when fish stocks were abundant, Frank smoked only wild Irish Atlantic salmon caught at sea.
+From 1982 when fish stocks were abundant, Frank smoked only wild Irish salmon caught at sea.
 Since 2006, when drift netting at sea was banned, we have been smoking Irish salmon farmed organically in some of the world’s most remote and untamed sites in the Atlantic Sea, off the west coast of Ireland.

 Draft net wild fish, caught in estuaries with a net shot in a loop from the shore is a centuries old tradition that continues to this day, sustaining fisherman and their families during the short summer season.
 From May to mid August we buy fish caught by local fishermen in the estuary of the River Lee, County Cork, where quotas are tightly controlled and stocks monitored year on year.

-All year round we also source salmon farmed in Ireland.
+All year round we also source organic salmon farmed in Ireland.
 Compared to Scotland and Norway, where mass production dominates in still-water loughs and fjords, Ireland’s small, mostly organic farms on the wild Atlantic coast collectively produce a tiny one per cent of Europe’s fresh salmon.

 Irish husbandry and the conditions for deep sea cultivation are amongst the best in the world and from our experience produces the only farmed fish that is good enough for hang smoking.
 Even with organic fish, there are variations in quality.
 We buy the finest grade from the most experienced producers, and we are proud of our association with Marine Harvest Ireland.